The MTV VMAs were just as strange as you thought they would be. Here are five things you missed.

 Ariana Grande and Justin Bieber: “Stuck with U”

-Black Eyed Peas feat.
-J Balvin: “Ritmo (Bad Boys For Life)”
+Black Eyed Peas featuring J Balvin: “Ritmo (Bad Boys For Life)”

-Ed Sheeran feat.
-Khalid: “Beautiful People”
+Ed Sheeran featuring Khalid: “Beautiful People”

-Future feat.
-Drake: “Life Is Good”
+Future featuring Drake: “Life Is Good”

-Karol G feat.
-Nicki Minaj: “Tusa”
+Karol G featuring Nicki Minaj: “Tusa”

 Lady Gaga with Ariana Grande: “Rain On Me” — winner